EswarAditya5/Project_House_Price_Prediction/README.md

 ### The project involves the following key steps:
 **Data Collection: Kaggle Data link:** https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques

+### Competition Description:
+Ask a home buyer to describe their dream house, and they probably won't begin with the height of the basement ceiling or the proximity to an east-west railroad.
+But this playground competition's dataset proves that much more influences price negotiations than the number of bedrooms or a white-picket fence.<br>

+With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, this competition challenges you to predict the final price of each home.<br>

 ### File descriptions
 **train.csv** - the training set.<br>
 **test.csv** - the test set.<br>